AbdelrahmanElaraby99/Cellula_week2_AbdelrahmanElaraby/README.md

 # 🧪 NLP Internship - Task 2: Toxic Content Classification Website using Streamlit.

 Welcome to the **Toxic Content Classification Project** at **Cellula Technologies**!
-This project focuses on building an NLP application that classifies text (and image captions) as toxic or non-toxic, while exploring model optimization techniques such as **quantization** for large models.
+This project focuses on building an NLP application that classifies text (and image captions) as toxic or non-toxic.
+It also includes a research part exploring model optimization techniques for large models.

 ---
 ![Alt text](./website_image_2.jpg)